 Flu (influenza)

 The flu is a common and highly infectious disease caused by influenza viruses.
 It leads to hundreds of thousands of GP visits and tens of thousands of hospital stays each year in the UK.
 Most people recover without treatment but it can be very dangerous and cause serious complications, sometimes even death.
+Vaccination doesn't just protect you, it protects those around you too.

-The following groups are eligible for a free NHS flu vaccination during the 2025-26 season (1 September 2025 - 31 March 2026):
+The following groups are eligible for a free NHS flu vaccination this autumn/winter:

 • pregnant women